AliFayod/AIGAN_Defense/README.md

 # AIGAN_Defense

-This project is a defense against an attack on a neural network trained to classify mnist data In addition to using the other defenses prepackaged in the various defense libraries that I used in comparing the defense you created in this project with the other defenses The attack used is AIGAN that was introduced in the early months of 2021
+This project is a defense against an attack (add nois to the data before came through input) on a neural network trained to classify mnist data In addition to using the other defenses prepackaged in the various defense libraries that I used in comparing the defense is created in this project with the other defenses, The attack used is AIGAN that was introduced in the early months of 2021

 ## Build our Defense